fossasia/open-event-server/docs/installation/local.md

 # enter email and password
 python manage.py db stamp head
 ```
+**Note 1:** In case you made your own username and password in Step 2 are now getting `FATAL:  password authentication failed for user "john"` , probable cause is non updation of `.env` file.
+To resolve it, open the `.env` file and update `DATABASE_URL=postgresql://USERNAME:PASSWORD@127.0.0.1:5432/oevent` and you are good to go.

-**Note:** In case you are using Anaconda distribution for python, you may get an import error regarding `celery.signals` module.
+**Note 2:** In case you are using Anaconda distribution for python, you may get an import error regarding `celery.signals` module.
 Please use the default python version while executing these steps in that case.

 * **Step 6** - Start the application along with the needed services.